 In April, HyperloopTT signed a deal with Abu Dhabi developer Aldar for what was claimed to be the world’s first commercial hyperloop system at a development on the Dubai/Abu Dhabi border.

-The announcement did not appear to directly mention a link between the two airports but HyperloopTT said the planned 10km system could eventually connect Abu Dhabi to Al Ain, Dubai and Riyadh.
+HyperloopTT said the planned 10km system could eventually connect Abu Dhabi to Al Ain, Dubai and Riyadh.

-However, Dubai’s Roads and Transport Authority (RTA) later denied the validity of plans for hyperloop system connecting the city’s Al Maktoum International Airport to Abu Dhabi International Airport.
+However, Dubai’s Roads and Transport Authority (RTA) later denied the validity of plans for a hyperloop system connecting the city’s Al Maktoum International Airport to Abu Dhabi International Airport.